 Keeping projects on track

-Hemmera not only helps project owners develop appropriate commitments during the permitting and approval phase, we also work to keep them on track during the subsequent phases.
+Ausenco not only helps project owners develop appropriate commitments during the permitting and approval phase, we also work to keep them on track during the subsequent phases.
 We’ve been involved in projects from feasibility and approval phases through to construction and operation and even in the re-powering of projects.
 With this experience, we’ve developed a keen sense of commitments that are workable and those that are not.
 During the handover between development phases, we recommend the compilation and maintenance of an environmental management system — a framework designed to help owners keep on top of their commitments as they move from one project phase to the next.
 Knowing and understanding your commitments, when they’re due and who’s responsible, is essential.
 You need a clear understanding of what needs to be done and by whom so that you, your contractor, or consultant does not drop the ball!

 Our next article looks at involving the host community in your project, including the importance of relationship-building with project stakeholders including communities, Indigenous peoples, regulators, and other project partners.

-Hemmera, a subsidiary of Ausenco, is a recognized leader in providing environmental support to the renewable energy sector including wind energy, solar, small hydro, run-of-river developments, and associated transmission projects.
+Ausenco is a recognized leader in providing environmental support to the renewable energy sector including wind energy, solar, small hydro, run-of-river developments, and associated transmission projects.
 For more than two decades, our talented, dedicated and experienced impact assessment teams have supported many of Canada’s largest and most challenging projects.
 Our depth of experience and multi-disciplinary approach allow us to steer projects through the complex assessment and regulatory processes – on time and on budget.